Microsoft/azure-docs.cs-cz/articles/guides/operations/azure-operations-guide.md

 ### <a name="data-services"></a>Datové služby

-Služby pro ukládání a správě dat:
+Služby pro ukládání a správu dat:

--   Úložiště Azure (zahrnuje služby Azure Blob, fronty, tabulky a souboru)
+-   Azure Storage (zahrnuje služby Azure Blob, fronty, tabulky a souboru)

 -   Azure SQL Database